-Zinacantec gestures can be even more spatially demonstrative.
-At another point in Peter's narrative he describes how people from the village (often Indians who had immigrated to the village form other Tzotzil communities in search of land and wives) were conscripted into the Mexican army and sent off to fight in distant places.
+Zinacantec gestures can be spatially demonstrative in a different way.
+At another point in Peter's narrative he describes how people from the village (often Indians who had immigrated there from other Tzotzil communities in search of land and wives) were conscripted into the Mexican army and sent off to fight in distant places.
 One such man had given a vivid account of battle, and Peter describes how the man was taught to shoot either from a kneeling or prone position.
 He has recourse to two Tzotzil positional roots: kej 'kneeling' and pat 'lying on the belly with the front of the body raised.'

-(8).
-Shooting in a kneeling or prone position kej-ajtik la ch-ak' xi toe kneel-PLU EVID ASP+3E-give thus CL They would shoot kneeling like this.
+(8) Shooting in a kneeling or prone position

+kej-ajtik la cb-ak' xi toe kneel-PLU EVID ASP+3E-give thus CL 'They would shoot kneeling like this.'

-mo'oje, patal taltalumnoprone DIR:coming PREP groundOtherwise they would lie down on the ground.
+mo'oje, patal tal ta lum no prone DIR:coming PREP ground 'Otherwise they would lie down on the ground.'

-However, he refines his postural description by acting out the positions via pantomime, showing how the soldiers were trained to kneel on just one knee (as opposed to the standard Zinacantec way of kneeling on both), and to support themselves on their arms when shooting from a prone position.
+However, he refines his postural description by acting out the positions via pantomime, showing how the soldiers were trained to kneel on just one knee (as opposed to the standard Zinacantec way of kneeling on both), and to support themselves on their arms when shooting from a prone position (Fig. 5).